Symmetry and Approximate Symmetry for Solutions of Mixed Local-Nonlocal Singular Equations: Introduction and main results

 from radial function, where $\Omega$ is the unit ball in $\R^n$, $g:[0,\infty)\to[0,\infty)$ is a locally Lipschitz continuous function, and the function $k:\overline{\Omega}\to (0,\infty)$ belongs to $C^1(\overline{\Omega})$.
 Furthermore, in \cite{Cozzi25}, the authors established several quantitative estimates for classical solutions to equation (\ref{MM2}) in the whole space $\R^n$ using the moving plane technique, while the quasilinear analogues of these results were addressed in \cite{Gatti}.
 More qualitative results can be found in \cite{Li25, Serena25}.

 The radial symmetry and monotonicity properties of solutions to equations involving singular nonlinearities of the form

 have also been extensively studied, where $\delta>0$ and $h:[0,\infty)\to\mathbb{R}$ is a locally Lipschitz continuous function.
 The presence of the singular source term $u^{-\delta}$ causes the nonlinearity to lose local Lipschitz continuity near zero, and as a result, classical symmetry results are no longer directly applicable to solutions of \eqref{ME00}.
-For the existence and uniqueness, we refer the reader to \cite{Boccardo10, Sciunzi16, CRT, LM} and the references therein.
+For the existence and uniqueness, we refer the reader to \cite{Boccardo10, Sciunzi16, CRT, LM} and the references therein, while the purely nonlocal problem was addressed in \cite{Sciunzi17}.
 In \cite{SciunziJDE13, SciunziNA}, Sciunzi et al. established the Gidas–Ni–Nirenberg type results for solutions of (\ref{ME00}) using the moving plane technique.
 A similar result for the purely nonlocal equation was investigated by Giacomoni et al. in \cite{Rakesh20}.

 In the mixed local–nonlocal setting, Garain and Anthal in \cite{GG25} studied the equation